jwilmes/Wilmes_CSCI2270_FinalProject/Read_Me.txt

 Read Me:

 Summary:
-This is an implementation of a combined graph (Graff) and hashtable (HasTble).
+This is an implementation of a graph with increased functionality.
-Compile and run the Main function, with the necessary linking of the Graff and HasTble functions.
+Compile and run the Main function, with the necessary linking of the Graff functions.
 The vector and queue libraries are necessary for this implementation to work (you should already have them).
 This program is designed to determine distances between objects, which are either input with a file, or manually.
-It was written on a unix machine, but any C++ compiler should be capable of handling it.
+It was written on a unix VM, but any C++ compiler should be capable of handling it.

 How to Run: